galelab/scPathoQuant/README.md

 * -10x = Path/to/10x/sample
 * -op = path/for/results
 * -p = number of processors (defualt = 1)
-* -p2genome = path/to/viral/fastafilefolder - in this folder should be at most 2 files 1) the fasta file with the viral genome sequence and 2) viral gtf file.
+* -p2genome = path/to/viral/fastafilefolder - in this folder should be at most 2 files 1) the fasta file with the viral genome sequence and 2) viral gtf file (not mandatory this can just run with fasta file with the viral genome).
 Once bowtie2 indexes are made folder can be reused with out having to remake bowtie indexes.
 Note: In the fasta file the header will be used to quantify the number of viral copies, it is recommended that if the fasta header is a complicated name it be simplified (i.e. > HIV_virus)
 * -overwrite = will overwrite the files directly in the 10x filtered_feature_bc_matrix folder.
 If not specified a copy of this folder will be made and then information about viral count information will be added to the files in this copied folder
 * -vc (--variantcaller) = will using BCFtools call variants in the viral genome Example run: